department-of-veterans-affairs/va.gov-team/products/content/structured-content/va-benefits-taxonomy/readme.md

 #### In scope

 * **Benefit Name / VA Benefit API ID**
-  * For initial load we want to auto pop with camelCase.
-Then before releasing, have PW validate to make sure it makes sense to future developer.
+  * For initial load, auto-populate with camelCase.
+VA Services taxonomy uses lower camelCase, and we could follow suit here.
+Before releasing, have PW validate to make sure it makes sense to future developers.
     * No hard business requirements are known here, so this could be handled in whatever way makes sense to CAIA + engineering.
-    * VA Services taxonomy uses lower camelCase, and we could follow suit here.
 * **How to Apply Section**
-  *  This is for programs like dental care, filling out the 1010ez
+  *  This is for programs like Dental Care, where the Veteran is filling out the 1010ez.
-    *  Per Dave, fits into the How to Apply Section > For programs like dental care where you apply by filling out the 10-10EZ health care form, but that might not be obvious, how do we or do we need to account for that in content?
+    *  Per Dave, this fits into the How to Apply Section.
+For programs like dental care where you apply by filling out the 10-10EZ health care form, but it might not be obvious to the user/Veteran they need to fill out the form, how do we or do we need to account for that in content?
 Or what about a benefit like vision care where you don’t apply directly?
 Should there be more to this section than linking to the other benefits?
-Or do we need to think through that more in page-level emplates?
+Or do we need to think through that more in page-level templates?
 *  **Exclusionary and Simultaneous Benefits** (Needs Content modeling)
   *  _Exclusionary Benefits:_ Meaning > If you have this you can’t have that
-    *  Example: Question is asked: "Add Exclusionary benefits?"
-Options could be "Housebound or Aid & Attendance", etc. Note to Veteran will be something like: "You can have one of these or the other, but not both (if you choose this benefit, you can’t select this linked benefit)."
+    *  Example: Question is asked of the Veteran: "Add Exclusionary benefits?"
+Example of options "Housebound or Aid & Attendance", etc. Note to Veteran will be something like: "You can have one of these or the other, but not both (if you choose this benefit, you can’t select this linked benefit)."
   *  _Simultaneous Benefits:_ Meaning > if you have this, you have to have this at the same time, or you’re automatically enrolled at the same time.
     *  Example: Add Simultaneous benefit?
 Note to Veteran: What we’re talking about here is a benefit that you should or must consider applying for or obtaining at the same time as this benefit.
 * **Benefit Description**